Symptoms of Depression in Teens

 As a parent, it can be confusing to know what’s “normal” teen behavior versus what may be symptoms of depression in teens.
 And when all you get is the classic “I’m fine,” it’s hard to tell what’s really going on under the surface.

 Here’s the truth: teens and depression are more closely linked than we often realize.
-But your support, and knowing when to seek help, can make all the difference.
+But your support, and knowing when to seek additional help like virtual teen therapy, can make all the difference.

 Teenage Depression: Understanding the Scope